 Many years ago while back in university, I took an Ecocritism English class.
 The class was a study of nature writing through various authors on how they viewed our environment in North America.
 The writings were over a span of three generations.
 One of our assignments was to complete a literature review on a piece by Barry Lopez.
 The piece was called “A literature of Place” in which Lopez speaks of becoming one with nature and how it shaped his writings and perspective of life.
 As part of f the assignment , we were also asked to go into nature, turn off all technology and write about our experience.

 It was early morning hours and the sun sat on the edge of the horizon like an eager child, waiting to greet me.
 I live on one of the highest ridges’ in this county enabling me to see forever in all directions.
 An honor and privilege to live on this ridge.
 As I walk I am completely immersed in my surroundings.
 This morning there is no wind only a powerful, piecing silence as the earth picks up my vibrations and spirit as I tread across it.
-I hear the swish of the crow’s wingspan as he flies ever so close, greeting me as I enter his world.
+I hear the swish of the crow’s wingspan as he flies ever so close, greeting me as I enter his energy.
 He greets me, and he knows me, like this field knows me.
 The earth and I connect and I am humbled by the greeting it extends to me, for it embraces me and we become one.
 Its’ welcome gives way to humbleness and excitement.
 It is the comfort and ease of our relationship which makes this special.
 I have a strong bond with this land; it grounds me and it never lets me down, it’s always there always faithful and glad to see me.
 The earth always has something new and exciting for me to watch, to feel, to sense and this morning is no different.

 As with Lopez this field and I keep each other alive with our stories as the land has gift for extracting those stories from us.
 It desires to hear our needs and our yearnings.
 Our stories need to be shared and passed on to our families and our communities in order that others feel the comfort and connectedness of the land, the earth.